sulfuror/rescript-sh/README.md

 You can read more about how `crontab` works in [here](https://help.ubuntu.com/community/CronHowto).

+# Some things worth to mention
+This script will create two (2) files when it runs.
+One is temporary and it is a `lock` file that will be deleted by the script at the end of it.
+The other file is a `datefile` created by the script.
+This `datefile` is not temporary and if it is deleted the script will create it again on the next run.

+**Why the `lock` file?**
+The lock file will be a 0kb (it contains literally nothing) on the directory that you put your script and the name of the file will be `.restic_sh.lock`.
+This `lock` file is hidden (hence the "." at the beginning).
+Why is it there?
+Well, I was having trouble with some cron jobs that started and the latest run was not finished yet.
+That leads me to some errors in my repo (nothing to be worried in my case).
+That's why I created the `lock` file.
+When the script start, first it'll check if the `lock` file is present;  if it is present then it will not execute and it'll show you a message telling you that the _"Backup is already running..."_.
+That way the script will not run if it's already running and it's not finished yet.
+If you kill the script, shut down your computer, kill restic or something similar the script will delete the file so you don't have to delete it manually for the next run.

+**Why the `datefile`?**
+The `datefile` is created by the script in the first run and it'll only contain literally the date of the first run.
+The file will be on the same directory of your script and the `lock` file (also hidden) and it will be called `.datefile_restic`.
+Why is it there?
+I liked the way my script was but I really didn't wanted to do the `check`, `forget` and `prune` commands every day or even in every run of the script.
+So, I find a way to play with the dates to make this happen and it was creating a file where the script could read and write dates.
+The `datefile` will only contain one date and that is 7 days from the moment you run the script for the first time (this 7 days is by default but you can change it in the "CLEAN" value).
+So, what does this mean?
+It means that every time the script runs, before running `check`, `forget` and `prune` it will read the date in your `datefile` and if those seven days have not passed yet (again, you can change the days), then it'll not run the `check`, `forget` and `prune`.

+**Why so much trouble to do something that I could have achieve with a cron job?**
+Because is cool and all the kids are doing it.

 ## Having problems?
 If you have any problem with the script you can reach out so it can be fixed.
 If you have any problem using restic check out the [restic forum](https://forum.restic.net/);